viquta/Online_Daily_Work_Schedule/README.md

 A simple page application that uses Vue for managing work schedules efficiently.

-## Project Overview

-This is my third iteration at creating an online work scheduling system.
-The first attempt lacked a proper gitignore file, and in the second attempt, I wanted too many features (so I got lost in the process).
-In this third attmempt, I managed to create a simple yet reliable daily schedule for individual users.
-The server is by default setup to manage up to 10 users but I think that this can be increased.

-## Why This Project Uses a Database

-  - Easy to scale up --> I used normal forms for building the datase, meaning that new tables can safely be added for additional features.
-(Howeve, the backend logic would need to be updated.)
-  - Robust structure
-  - Can store large volumes of data
-    (source: Mastering Node.js Web Development : Go on a Comprehensive Journey From the Fundamentals to Advanced Web Development with Node.js)

 ## Features

 - [Feature 1] Login and log out with encrypted password
 - [Feature 2] Daily schedule view per user per date
 - [Feature 3] Add and delete tasks

-## Technologies Used

-- **Frontend**: Vue.js 3, Bootstrap 5, Pinia, DataTables
-- **Backend**: Node.js, Express.js, CORS
-- **Database**: MariaDB
-- **Authentication**: Express Sessions, bcrypt
-- **Build Tools**: Vite

 ## Installation